5 THINGS: on Transcoding in Post

 When does Post actually begin?

 Since we’ve moved from celluloid to digital, the answer to this query has quickly moved to production.
-In fact, over the past 20 years a new position has emerged – the DIT, or Digital Imaging Technician, as a direct response for the need to coordinate between digital acquisition and subsequent post production.
+In fact, over the past 20 years, a new position has emerged – the DIT, or Digital Imaging Technician, as a direct response to the need to coordinate between digital acquisition and subsequent post-production.
 In fact, the DIT is such an instrumental part of the process, that the DIT is often the liaison that connects production and post together.

 Now, having the DIT do all of this isn’t a hard and fast rule, as often assistant editors will need to create these after the raw location media gets delivered to post.
 What will your production do?
 Often, this comes down to budget.
 Lower budget?
 This usually means that the assistants in post are doing a majority of this rather than the folk’s onset.